Program Topics Index

 45. MARY SHELLEY The child of two famous parents--William Godwin and Mary Wollstonecraft--Mary herself became one of the most prominent figures in the world of literary arts, primarily through her first, remarkable novel, Frankenstein, published while she was still a teenager--and through her marriage to the radical Romantic poet, Percy Shelley.
 This program not only explores her marriage and her unflagging efforts to immortalize her husband’s poetry after his untimely death but also examines the other books she wrote, including the eerily timely novel The Last Man that examines the effects of a devastating viral pandemic and the resulting political, social, and economic collapse that follows.
 Clearly a mind ahead of its time, Shelly’s life-story is an inspiring one.

-46. UNSUNG HEROES OF THE CIVIL RIGHTS MOVEMENT We've all heard of Martin Luther King, Jr., Rosa Parks and Malcolm X--each household names for their involvement with the American Civil Rights Movement in the 1960s.
+46. UNSUNG HEROES OF THE CIVIL RIGHTS ERA We've all heard of Martin Luther King, Jr., Rosa Parks and Malcolm X--each household names for their involvement with the American Civil Rights Movement in the 1960s.
 But this Black History Month program explores the lives of some of the unsung heroes who helped re-shape the American scene.
 Have you heard of Nannie Helen Burroughs who fired up the crowd in 1900 with her impassioned “How the Sisters Are Hindered From Helping” or Bayard Rustin who had to remain in the shadows of King and Randolph because he was gay?
 How about Pauli Murray who became the first Black woman ordained an Episcopalian priest or Ella Baker or Claudette Colvin who was arrested for refusing to give up her seat on a bus nine months before Rosa Parks?
 Even though they stayed out of the limelight or simply predated the 1960s, the contributions of these individuals were just as important in fueling the movement as were the legendary historical figures we learned about in school.
 Come celebrate these “other heroes” in the fight for equality.

 47. THE SALEM WITCHES When we think of witches and demons, we usually think of horror movies or Halloween.
 But for America’s 17th-century Puritan settlers, such beings were believed to be a reality, not superstition, and their new home in Massachusetts a place filled with fear and uncertainty.
 The early colonies were an experiment that—coupled with a backdrop of religious extremism—bred an anxiety so intense it ultimately turned deadly.
 As a result of religious/civic trials held between February 1692 and May 1693, 19 men and women were put to death following the unsustainable testimony of several young girls.
 In the end, the tale of the Salem witches is a frightening cautionary tale about the effects of mob psychology.